Card database conventions

 Rarity

-The card rarity can be deduced from the symbol found at the bottom left or right of a card (not to be confused with the expansion symbol).
+The rarity can be deduced from the symbol found at the bottom left or right of a card (not to be confused with the expansion symbol).
 Not all cards have a rarity.

 This list contains all available rarities as found on the official Pokémon TCG checklists.